-Scientific Name: Heuchera micrantha cvs.
+Scientific Name: Heuchera micrantha (incl. hybrid cvs.)

 Common Name: fancy-leafed coral bells, small-flowered alumroot, crevice alumroot